 • Colon cancer: Epidemiologic studies have suggested that bile acids may increase the risk of colon cancer.
 Evidence is weak and conflicting; however, a potential link between bile acids and colon cancer cannot be ruled out.

-• Hepatic disease: Avoid or use with extreme caution in patients with hepatic impairment or elevated liver enzymes; use contraindicated in patients with known hepatocyte dysfunction or bile ductal abnormalities.
+• Hepatic impairment: Avoid use in patients with preexisting hepatic impairment or elevated liver enzymes; use contraindicated in patients with known hepatocyte dysfunction or bile ductal abnormalities.

 • Appropriate use: [US Boxed Warning]: Due to the hepatotoxicity potential, poor response rate in certain subgroups, and an increased rate of cholecystectomy necessary in other subgroups, chenodiol is not an appropriate treatment for many patients with gallstones.
 Use should be reserved to carefully selected patients; treatment must be accompanied with liver function monitoring.
 Studies have shown dissolution rates are higher in patients with small (<15 mm in diameter), radiolucent, and/or floatable stones.
 Radiopaque (calcified or partially calcified) stones and bile pigment stones do not respond to bile acid dissolution therapy.

-• Length of therapy: Response to therapy should be monitored with oral cholecystograms or ultrasonograms at 6- to 9-month intervals.
-Complete dissolution should be confirmed by one repeat test 1-3 months after continued therapy.
+• Duration of therapy: Response to therapy should be monitored with oral cholecystograms or ultrasonograms at 6- to 9-month intervals.
+Complete dissolution should then be confirmed by a repeat test 1 to 3 months after continued therapy.
 If partial dissolution is not observed by 9 to 12 months, complete dissolution is unlikely.
 If no response is observed by 18 months, therapy should be discontinued; safety beyond 24 months of use has not been established.

 Pregnancy Risk Factor

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, dyspepsia, constipation, flatulence, pyrosis, or lack of appetite.
+• Patient may experience nausea, vomiting, abdominal cramps, abdominal pain, constipation, flatulence, heartburn, or lack of appetite.
 Have patient report immediately to prescriber signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes) or severe diarrhea (HCAHPS).